aerth/cosgo/README.md

 Modify your theme if it looks in /assets/.

-cp favicon into static too. it well be served at /favicon.ico cp robot.txt into static too. it well be served at /robots.txt
+cp favicon into static too. it well be served as if it were located at /favicon.ico cp robot.txt into static too. it well be served at /robots.txt

+### Template Rules:

 Make sure your template starts with `{{define "Index"}}` Make sure your template ends with `{{end}}`